 MUS 486 Collaborative Piano Recital.
 This course is designed for pianist students preparing and performing a collaborative piano recital.
 Performance of the recital is contingent upon the student performing and passing a pre-recital hearing no fewer than four weeks before the proposed recital date.
-Number of credits shall vary based on the length and literature chosen for performance.
 Prerequisite: Permission of instructor.
-Credit variable, 1-2 Semester Hours.
+This course is graded S/U. 1 Semester Hour.